 OAuth Configuration for opaque access tokens

-Opaque tokens cannot be verified locally on the NetScaler appliance.
+Opaque tokens cannot be verified locally on the Citrix ADC appliance.
 These need to be validated on the Authorization server.
-A NetScaler appliance uses ‘introspection protocol’ mentioned in OAuth specifications in order to verify these tokens.
+A Citrix ADC appliance uses ‘introspection protocol’ mentioned in OAuth specifications to verify these tokens.
 A new option, introspectURL, is provided in OAuth configuration for verifying opaque tokens.

-set oauthAction oauth-api-acccess -introspectURL <URL of the Authorization Server for introspection> <!--NeedCopy-->
+set oauthAction oauth-api-acccess -introspectURL <uri of the Authorization Server for introspection> <!--NeedCopy-->

 The format of the introspection API conforms to the specification at